pohlm01/master-thesis/2_preliminaries.typ

 #figure(
   merkle_tree,
 caption:  [Visualization of a Merkle Tree with an inclusion proof for information $x_1$.
-          The inclusion proof consists of the yellow marked $h_0$ and $h_5$ node, which allows a verifier to recalculate the red, thick path up to the rood node.
+          The inclusion proof consists of the yellow marked $h_0$ and $h_5$ node, which allows a verifier to recalculate the red, thick path up to the root node.
 ]) <fig:merkle_tree>

 @fig:merkle_tree shows an example tree for the information $x_0$, $x_1$, $x_2$ and $x_3$.
 The leaf nodes contain the hash of the information as $h_i = H_1(x_i)$.
-Each of the inner nodes is the result of the hash function $H_2(h_i, h_(i+1))$ with the content of the two child nodes.
+Each inner node is the result of the hash function $H_2(h_i, h_(i+1))$ with the content of the two child nodes.
-That way, one can build an inclusion proof to the root node without reveling any other information.
+That way, one can build an inclusion proof to the root node without revealing any other information.
-The inclusion proof contains the sibling hash for each node along the way to traverse up to the root note, so $h_0$ and $h_5$ in the example in @fig:merkle_tree.
+The inclusion proof contains the sibling hash for each node traversing up to the root note, so $h_0$ and $h_5$ in the example in @fig:merkle_tree.

 Please note that the leaf and internal node use two different hash functions, $H_1$ and $H_2$.
-This is to ensure that an internal node can never be interpreted as leaf node.
+This ensures that an internal node can never be interpreted as a leaf node.
-This would allow constructing multiple Merkle Trees with the same root hash~@merkle_tree_second_preimage.
+This would allow the construction of multiple Merkle Trees with the same root hash~@merkle_tree_second_preimage.
-In practice, it is enough to slightly alter the hash function, such as by prepending a single domain separator byte which is different for the leaf and internal nodes~@rfc_ct.
+In practice, it is enough to slightly alter the hash function, such as by prepending a single domain separator byte, which is different for the leaf and internal nodes~@rfc_ct.
 The internal hash function $H_2$ takes two arguments, even though hash functions generally only take a single input.
-However, there are multiple ways to circumvent this restriction, for example, by concatenating the two inputs into one.
+However, there are multiple ways to circumvent this restriction, such as concatenating the two inputs into one.

-As long as the used hash function is collision resistant, it is not possible to alter, add, or delete any information included in the Merkle Tree without changing the hash of the root node~@handbook_applied_crypto[Section~13.4.1].
+As long as the used hash function is collision-resistant, it is impossible to alter, add, or delete any information included in the Merkle Tree without changing the hash of the root node~@handbook_applied_crypto[Section~13.4.1].
 Instead, it is possible to add information to the tree and create a consistency proof showing that only specific data was added, but nothing else has changed in the tree.
 This property can be used to build logs that are verifiably append-only~@rfc_ct.